 What should I expect from this operation?

-Generally, eighty per cent of children who have a corpus callosotomy have reduced frequency and severity of their seizures.
-This is usually an improvement of eighty per cent or more.
+Generally, 80 per cent of children who have a corpus callosotomy have reduced frequency and severity of their seizures.
 Your child’s doctor will discuss with you the likelihood of success for your own child.

 Are there any alternatives to this operation?

 Your child can continue with drugs to try to control seizures.
 However, although there are new drugs available all the time, people who have not responded to them early have a smaller chance of responding with each new drug tried.
 This means that there is only a small chance of drugs controlling your child’s seizures long term.